 The Pizza Cognition Theory states that "the first slice of pizza a child sees and tastes ... becomes, for him, pizza."
 Do you remember your first slice?
 Where was it from, is the place still around, and if so, does it hold up?
 On that note, has your taste in pizza evolved over time?

-I have a pretty strong conviction that if someone snatched away my first pizza encounter, a horrifying butterfly effect moment would ensue and instead of editing Slice, I'd find myself in a squalid flophouse addicted to some other far less nourishing drug.
+I have a pretty strong conviction that if someone snatched away my first pizza encounter, a horrifying butterfly effect moment would ensue and instead of editing Slice, I'd find myself rocking back and forth in a corner, living in squalor.
 But I honestly can't recall my first slice.
 I guess I'll take that as a sign that my parents raised me right: immersed in consistently decent pizza from the moment I grew enough teeth to chew it.